 Many of the enemy soldiers were dressed in American uniforms and wore American equipment.
-Almost all were S.S. troops, and the most aggressive we had ever met.
+Almost all were S.S. troops, and the

 Major Stallings reported that they had had a good time and felt that they could kill more Germans when they were attacked on three sides, than when they could fire in only one direction.